HieuPhan33/LCFS-BERT/README.md

 * data_utils.py/ABSADataSet class: preprocess the tokens and calculates the shortest distance to target words via the syntax tree.

 ### CSAE script
-You can find the source code of CSAE model in the kaggle link. https://1drv.ms/u/s!AsJP8s8Vd4SChQ9XZLTgdCdOEzOt?e=cCjajJ
+You can find the source code of CSAE model from this link. https://1drv.ms/u/s!AsJP8s8Vd4SChQ9XZLTgdCdOEzOt?e=cCjajJ

 Please run the script src/run_ae.py as: